Leonard "Lenny" Billing

 He returned to Black Mountain with his wife and daughter as Guest Faculty in Woodworking in the summer of 1951.
 In the fall he was appointed to the faculty to teach woodworking and direct the work program.
 He remained through the summer of 1952.

 In the 1960's he returned to New York to work with his father-in-law.
-After the latter’s death he continued to run to run the business, spinning copper bowls for enamelists, as well as other projects.
+After the latter’s death he continued to run the business, spinning copper bowls for enamelists, as well as other projects.
 He continued to design and make jewelry, and in 1972 he moved to Connecticut to concentrate on his jewelry making.

 Courses Taken